January 15, 2014

 A giant golden Buddha has replaced the thangka of Guru Rinpoche on the stage as the setting for the last day of the Monlam.
 Sixteen exquisite hand painted Chinese silk lanterns, eight on each side, are the ornaments for auspiciousness to close the mandala.
 Some of the lanterns have auspicious animals – tiger, lion, peacock, vulture, garuda- and others the 8 auspicious symbols and goddesses.
 Each cylinder is hanging with long gold decorative strands separated by crystal beads, creating a delicate, twinkling display of abundance.

 With a sea of sangha surrounding him, the Karmapa honoured the monastics before going on to show his appreciation of the sponsors.
-As Read the rest of this article
+As the main sponsor of this Monlam was Gyaltsap Rinpoche, the Karmapa first Read the rest of this article